dmd-program/dmd-100/projects/ritual/develop_test_and_iterate.md

 1. Read the description of the app prototype
 2. Are you able to clearly understanding of the relationship between the app and the ritual?
 Why or why not?
-3. Does the app seem like it would facilitate the ritual?
-If not, why?
+3. Does the app seem integral to the ritual?
+Why?
-4. Submit your feedback to your assigned Studio
+4. Submit your feedback in Studio

 ## Steps to completion